EMBEDDED DESIGN FOR AN AUTOMATED INSULIN DELIVERY SYSTEM

 Bigfoot chose NOVO to develop the missing component of the system: an insulin pump controller to coordinate the operation of the other devices in the network.
 NOVO provided the electronics hardware, embedded software (firmware), and enclosure design for the custom pump controller.
 NOVO also manufactured the devices used for Bigfoot’s first clinical trial under our ISO 13485:2016 certification.

 The elements of the solution Bigfoot envisioned included a blood glucose meter (BGM), CGM, mobile medical application, web services (with cloud-based data analytics capabilities and portals for patients and providers), FDA-approved insulin pump body, and the custom insulin pump controller.
-This type of automated insulin delivery system was formerly referred to by the FDA as an artificial pancreas system because it approximates the function of a human pancreas, which is to regulate blood glucose through the production of insulin.
-Because insulin levels that are significantly out of range can result in negative long-term health effects, including death, automated insulin delivery systems are designated as Class III medical devices by the FDA.
+This type of automated medication delivery system was formerly referred to by the FDA as an artificial pancreas system because it approximates the function of a human pancreas, which is to regulate blood glucose through the production of insulin.
+Because blood glucose levels that are significantly out of range can result in negative long-term health effects, including death, automated insulin delivery systems are designated as Class III medical devices by the FDA.

 The controller NOVO designed uses multi-role capabilities supported by the Bluetooth 4.1 standard.
-It establishes the body-area network by communicating with each of the system components and manages insulin delivery using patient-specific, proprietary algorithms developed by Bigfoot and implemented in the controller’s embedded software (firmware).
+It establishes the body-area network by communicating with each of the system components and manages medication delivery using patient-specific, proprietary algorithms developed by Bigfoot and implemented in the controller’s embedded software (firmware).

 Firmware Solution #1: Secure Connected Health